-A year-round destination venue to be enjoyed by Packers fans in a variety of ways on an everyday basis, it underwent a dramatic facelift that added a host of new amenities and attractions.
-The conclusion of the redevelopment project was marked by a rededication game, Sept.
-7, 2003, against longtime divisional rival Minnesota.
+A year-round destination venue to be enjoyed by Packers fans in a variety of ways on a daily basis, it underwent a dramatic facelift from 2000-03 that added a host of new amenities and attractions, carrying the glorious tradition and history of the Packers forward in the “like-new” Lambeau Field.

-Featuring the only true “retro” look in the entire league, the glorious tradition and history of the Packers is carried forward in the “like-new” Lambeau Field with its heart – the original seating bowl – saved.
-The same hallowed ground where many of the NFL’s greatest moments have transpired continues to exist, a canvas where current players can paint their own memories in future years.
+Featuring the only true “retro” look in the entire league, Lambeau Field through the redevelopment and recent expansion has maintained its heart – the original seating bowl.
+The same hallowed ground where many of the NFL’s greatest moments have transpired continues to exist, a setting in which current players will create incredible memories in future years.

-On gamedays, fans benefit from many of the same 21st-century amenities typically found in the shiny but sterile, newer facilities that have sprouted up across the country in recent years – everything from wider concourses (including a new, upper concourse) to enhanced concession areas to modernized and increased restroom facilities (particularly for female fans), to a club level for suite and club seat patrons.
+On gamedays, fans benefit from many of the same 21st-century amenities typically found in the shiny but sterile, newer facilities that have sprouted up across the country in recent years – everything from wider concourses (including a new, upper concourse), to enhanced concession areas, to modernized and increased restroom facilities (particularly for female fans), to a club level for suite and club-seat patrons.